markjprice/cs12dotnet8/docs/errata/errata.md

 > Thanks to [rmantel23](https://github.com/rmantel23) for raising [this issue on June 17, 2024](https://github.com/markjprice/cs12dotnet8/issues/53).

 In the code, I used `TimeSpace.Zero`.
 It should be `TimeSpan.Zero`.

+# Page 344 - Inheriting from classes

+> Thanks to [rmantel23](https://github.com/rmantel23) for raising [this issue on June 18, 2024](https://github.com/markjprice/cs12dotnet8/issues/54).

+In Step 3, the following code statment includes an extra close-parenthesis: `TimeSpan.Zero))`.
+It should be: `TimeSpan.Zero)`.

+> The code was already correct in the GitHub repository, as shown in the following code: https://github.com/markjprice/cs12dotnet8/blob/main/code/Chapter06/PeopleApp/Program.cs#L191

 # Page 361 - Comparing inheritance and implementation